-Natural Air Circulation Does all the Work
+Natural Air Circulation

-How Steam Radiators Work
+How Do Steam Radiators Work?

 Steam radiators are one of the oldest types of radiators and are still commonly used today.
 Steam radiators are connected to a boiler given the task of heating up water.
 The boiler heats water until it forms into steam.
 The steam then travels up through the vertical pipe to the radiator where the thermal energy is given off through the fins.
 As the heat is lost from the steam, it slowly begins to turn back into water.
 Eventually the steam becomes water and flows back down into the boiler for heating once again.